PolloDiablo/SENG-371-Project-1/Project 2 Plan.md

 <h2>Plan</h2>

+TODO Other things we could work on:
+- Research other methods of obtaining patch data (e.g. internal bug tracking tools, Jira, GitHub issues, etc.)
+- Create a tool/UI for parsing Reddit data
+  - user inputs subreddit name, game name (not really necessary, could just use subreddit name), start date, end date, and keywords to look for (defaults are "bug", "issue", "and crash")
+  - does the user also specify the database they would like to connect to?

 <h3>Friday March 13</h3>
   - <b>Brayden</b>: subreddit monitoring tool which will detect spikes in activity and notify developers
   - <b>Jeremy</b>: automated keyword graph creation using JFree Chart library